Fuel (band): Carl Bell departure, Brett Scallions return, and Puppet Strings (2010–2020)

+The new lineup included former Shinedown guitarist Jasin Todd, who replaced Yogi Lonich.
+Todd left a year later and was replaced by Andy Andersson.

+In 2012, Fuel entered the studio to record their fifth studio album, Puppet Strings, which was co-produced by Eddie Wohl and Scallions and mixed by Ben Grosse, who had collaborated with Fuel on Something Like Human.
+It was released in March 2014 and debuted at number one on the rock charts, an accomplishment the band had not seen since Something Like Human.
+The first single, "Soul to Preach To", came out in late January.

-In May 2015, as Fuel geared up to join Everclear on their Summerland Tour, ex-Filter bass player Phil Buckman temporarily replaced Brad Stewart, with Stewart himself filling in for the band Saliva.
-Although Brad stated he was scheduled to re-join Fuel on June 9, the temporary switch proved to be permanent with Stewart continuing his new role in Saliva, as did Buckman with Fuel.
+In May 2015, as Fuel geared up to join Everclear on their Summerland Tour, ex-Filter bass player Phil Buckman replaced Brad Stewart.

-Scallions made many posts on Facebook and Instagram of him working in the studio on new material.
-It was later announced it was to be released as solo material.
-The band toured the US in August and September 2017 and toured Australia and New Zealand in December 2017.
-Fuel toured throughout 2018, playing Sunburn in its entirety to commemorate its 20th anniversary.

-On October 21, 2020, Scallions officially announced his departure from Fuel in a Facebook post :
+In October 2020, Scallions announced his departure from Fuel in a Facebook post:

 "Hey, everyone.
 FYI, I AM NO LONGER IN FUEL!
 It seems there are quite a few people posting on the Fuel Facebook page that think it's me.
 I am part to blame for that as I have not officially posted regarding this until now.
 Well, it's official.
 I will no longer be performing nor will I be supporting the Fuel brand in any way.
 Unresolved differences have finally come to a point to where it's best to simply walk away never to return.
 I'd like to thank each and every fan and friend I have made throughout my time fronting the band.
 It's been quite the ride, but now it's time to move on to greener pastures.
 As many of you may know, I've been working on solo material for some time now and I must say it's coming out amazing.
 I can't wait to present to you this true labor of love.
 And once this whole pandemic is over, I plan to be touring and performing not only the new solo material, but also the songs I've made famous over the years as well as many favorites from other great artists.
 The light ahead is quite bright and I look forward to many more fun moments musically with you all.
 Hugs and love and I hope to see you from a stage in the very near future!"

-Since his departure from Fuel, Scallions has made several posts on Facebook regarding his new project called RadioBot, formerly Melody Brothers.
-Originally planned for sometime in 2022, their first single, "This World’s on Fire", was released on December 8, 2023.